Jake Dancy

-Jake Dancy is a retired American soccer defender who played professionally in Major League Soccer, the USL A-League and the second Major Indoor Soccer League.
+Jake Dancy is an American retired soccer defender who played professionally in Major League Soccer, the USL A-League and the second Major Indoor Soccer League.
 He also coached one season in the second MISL.

 Player

 College

 In 1996, Dancy attended Fresno State University where he played twenty games, scoring one goal with a team that went to the NCAA quarterfinals.
 He was named to the Soccer America All Freshman Team.

 Professional

 Dancy spent time with the Kansas City Wizards during the 1997 Major League Soccer pre-season, but was not signed to a contract.
 In May 1997, he joined the Orange County Zodiac of the USISL A-League.
 The Wizards called him up in August of that year and he played three games at the end of the season.
 The Wizards kept him on the roster for the 1998 season, but he played only one game in May and one in September with three games on loan to the Hershey Wildcats.
 In 1999, Dancy played fourteen games for the Wizards.
 The Wizards released him at the end of the season.
 In February 2000, the MetroStars selected Dancy in the sixth round (sixty-first overall) of the 2000 MLS SuperDraft.
 The team released him on February 22, 2000.
 Dancy joined the Zodiac for the 2000 season.
 In 2001, he finished his outdoor career with the Connecticut Wolves.
 In the fall of 2000, he signed with the Kansas City Attack of the National Professional Soccer League.
 In 2001, the Attack was renamed the Comets as the team moved to the second Major Indoor Soccer League.
 The Comets released Dancy at the end of the 2003 season.
 In January 2004, he returned to the Comets for the second half of the 2003–2004 season, playing fourteen games for the Comets that season.
 He then began the 2004–2005 season with the Comets, playing two games before being released.
 Dancy also played a handful of games as a player-coach for the Orlando Sharks during the 2007–2008 MISL season.